Sher-Chowdhury/Rust-Study-Guide/README.md

 ```

 `i32` means it's the variable data type is an integer.
 Like golang, rust can work out the data type for you.
-Which means you can simply the above to:
+Which means you can simply change the above to:

 ```rust
 use std;